Infinitesimal semi-invariant pictures and co-amalgamation: Introduction

 \subsection{Acknowledgements}

 KI is supported by Simons Foundation Grant \#686616.
-Portions of this work were completed while EH was employed by Brandeis University and by the Norwegian University of Science and Technology (NTNU).
+EH was partially supported by NSERC Discovery Grants and the Canada Research Chairs program.
+Portions of this work were completed while EH was employed by Brandeis University, by the Norwegian University of Science and Technology (NTNU), and by l'Universit\'e de Sherbrooke.
 EH is thankful to these institutions for their support.
+The authors would also like to thank an anonymous referee for their careful reading of this manuscript and numerous suggestions for improvement.